-Investing in the stock market is one of the best ways to build wealth over the long term, whether it's for retirement or simply to increase your net worth.
+Investing in the stock market is one of the best ways to build wealth over the long term, whether it's for retirement, to increase your net worth, or working towards financial freedom.
 Investing in the stock market is the place to do it.
-But like anything worthwhile, it can be tricky and you should build your knowledge first.
+But like anything worthwhile, it can be tricky, and you should build your knowledge first.
 So reading these investing tips for beginners will serve you well.

 Now you can invest from the comfort of your own home from an app if you want to.
 With the rise of fraction stocks, you don't need to have lots of savings either, just the courage to get in the game!

 When starting out, investing can be a scary place.
 I know when I first started investing, I had no idea where to begin.
 In this guide, I will share with you the best investing tips for beginners.
 Stock Tips that have served me well over the years.

 First things first, before starting out, you need to get your finances in order otherwise, stock market investments are kind of pointless you need to have a good idea of how much money you have to invest on a regular.
 Make sure you have these things in order:

 If you have high-interest debts, specifically over 8-9%, then you should seriously consider paying these off first.
 As initially, you are very unlikely to beat these with the stock market returns.

 Think of it this way if you have debt that is 9% interest, paying this off is the equivalent to investing in the stock market and making this in returns.

 The S&P 500, an index of large American stocks, has provided an average return of 9.8% over the past century or so.
 Depending on your risk tolerance, you should aim to pay down any debt charging an interest rate near or higher than that.